Moonflow-Studio/Moonflow-Lensflare-System/readme.md

 ![AddLauncher](https://github.com/Reguluz/ImageBed/blob/master/AddLauncher.png)

-Add _URPFlareLauncher_ component to your game object.
+Add _MFFlareLauncher_ component to your game object.
 There are some settings based on light source, so that it requires Light component.

 Now you can see launcher settings.